-The Company has engaged an independent law firm to begin a quiet title action with respect to a 1.5% royalty interest held by a now-dissolved entity with respect to the Imperial Project in Imperial County, California.
-Pursuant to a title review performed by a separate independent law firm, there was no recorded conveyance or assignment of the 1.5% royalty interest held by a now-dissolved entity prior to the dissolution of such royalty holder.
-Accordingly, the Company has treated this royalty as if it no longer exists and is commencing a quiet title action to formally discharge this royalty.
+The Company has engaged an independent law firm to manage its quiet title action with respect to a 1.5% royalty interest held by a now-dissolved entity with respect to the Imperial Project in Imperial County, California.
+Pursuant to a title review performed by a separate independent law firm, there was no recorded conveyance or assignment of the 1.5% royalty interest held by a now-dissolved entity prior to the dissolution of such royalty holder, pursuant to which the Company also holds a right of first refusal for any conveyance or transfer.
+Accordingly, the Company has treated this royalty as if it no longer exists and will investigate actions to formally discharge this royalty.
 The results of such legal proceedings cannot be predicted with certainty and the outcome of such legal proceeding may not result favorably for the Company and may affect the overall profit and revenue stream of the Imperial Project if the royalty is not discharged.
 The process may also result in taking away certain time and effort from the Company's management and will include the payment of certain legal fees.